zshoals/ECX-Haxe-Notes/README.md

 ```Haxe
 var _aoeDebuffSpells:Family<Debuff, AreaOfEffect, Position>;
 ```
 \_aoeDebuffSpells will be some list, populated with all entities that only have the Components Debuff, AreaOfEffect, and Position.
-Like with Wires, \_aoeDebuffSpells is immediately available to use in your code without proper instantiation.
+Like with Wires, \_aoeDebuffSpells is immediately available to use in your code without proper instantiation, assuming you have Family'd it.

 # What is a System?
 Systems are where the bulk of the work gets done.
 Your custom system, say, a Collision System, should extend from System.
 You'll usually provide several Familys and Wires into each system to accomplish whatever task you're trying to do.